To quote every article published in the last year, these are unprecedented times.

 The popularity of hybrid and virtual events has caused the creation of new specialist roles in the industry.
 Here are a few you’ll need to factor in and budget for:

 a.
 Chat and engagement features moderator

-Virtual and hybrid event platforms like Zuddl have Chat features that can be Stage-specific and event-wide as well, which means that you’ll need team members to moderate the chat.
+Virtual and hybrid event software like Zuddl have Chat features that can be Stage-specific and event-wide as well, which means that you’ll need team members to moderate the chat.
 People can get rowdy online and fearless behind a screen - not the best combination.